-“Let’s take the entire team out for lunch,” “let’s cut a cake for everyone born in the same month,” or “let’s drink together,” are a few but very popular ways to celebrate a special occasion in today’s corporate world.
-Great leaders have understood the power of celebrations for better work productivity.
-Kouzes and Posner’s famous leadership guide, The Leadership Challenge, has ‘celebrate often’ as one of the most important factors for leaders to be able to lead successfully.
+“Let’s take the entire team out for lunch,” “let’s cut a cake for everyone born in the same month,” or “let’s drink together” — these are still some of the go-to ways to celebrate a special occasion in today’s corporate world.
+And sure, they can be fun.
+But are they meaningful?

 Here are 5 questions that every leader must answer before planning a celebration.